 New Company, New Team . . .
 New Outlook

-Six months removed from a dramatic founder disagreement and separation, BDA is excelling.
-Sales will exceed $500,000 during a partial year 2017 (Year1).
+Twelve months removed from a dramatic founder disagreement and separation, BDA is excelling.
+Sales have exceeded initial budgeted revenues and the team is expanding.

 Joel had no defensible IP, no company, no team and no money.
 What he did have intrigued me.
 Besides industry experience, Joel had the same determination, the same indefatigable belief in his product that all successful entrepreneurs have.
 I simply provided the start-up guidance and contacts he needed.